 What makes YMCA camps unique?

 There is a YMCA camp for everyone.
-We offer camp for children ages 3-15, 30 convenient day camp locations, a residential overnight camp, and a wide range of program offerings and price options to meet every family’s needs and interests.
+We offer day camp for children ages 3-15, multiple convenient locations across the greater Indianapolis area, and a wide range of program offerings and price options to meet every family’s needs and interests.

 What activities are offered at YMCA camps?

 The YMCA uses a variety of facilities to provide high quality camps for families.
-Our YMCA facility locations offer Traditional Day Camps, which focus on time-honored summer camp activities, like swimming, arts & crafts, and archery.
+Our YMCA facility locations offer Preschool Camps for ages 3-5 and Traditional Day Camps, which focus on time-honored summer camp activities, like swimming, arts & crafts, and archery.
 YMCA day camps located at local schools or churches (Discovery Camps) have a STEM focus and offer additional sports and enrichment opportunities.
-The YMCA day camps located at local parks (Outdoor Explorers Camps) allow campers to explore their surroundings and engage in outdoor education activities.
-Our residential overnight camp at the Flat Rock River YMCA offers campers an immersive summer camp experience, including canoeing, rock climbing, horseback riding, and so much more!
-There is a good fit for everyone at YMCA camp.
+Everyone can find their fit at YMCA Day Camp!

 What is the camper-to-counselor ratio?